blossm-network/toolbox/README.md

 ### 🌸  Blossm
 ###### Written for NodeJS

-### Blossm is an Event Sourcing CQRS orchestrator, that includes an interace for setting up multi-project interoperability through a shared Blossm base layer that handles core components like sessions, accounts, permissions, roles, data subscriptions, and more.
+### Blossm is an Event Sourcing CQRS orchestrator, that includes an interace for setting up multi-project interoperability through a shared Blossm base layer that handles core components like sessions, accounts, permissions, roles, delivering updated data to subscribers, and more.

 #### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keeps each historical state of your app entirely queriable and auditable, and with the opportunity to interoperate with independently developed networks through a shared base layer.
 It's also cheap to run, scales reliably and automatically, and is easy to test and maintain.